am8850/tomifier/README.md

 # tomifier

-`pyproject.toml` is a modern way to create a python package. `tomifier` is CLI to initialize a simple Python pyproject.toml file and starting code.
-The starting code is itself a CLI that can launch a web application.
+`pyproject.toml` is a modern way to create a Pathon package. `tomifier` is CLI to initialize a simple Python `pyproject.toml` file and starting code.
+The starting code is itself a CLI that can launch a FastAPI application.

 References:
 - [pyproject.toml vs setup.py](https://packaging.python.org/en/latest/guides/modernize-setup-py-project/)